dojo/dojo.io/site/source/tutorials/007_theming/index.md

 };
 ```

 This should be familiar from theming the `Worker` in the previous section.
-To theme the Dojo 2 `TextInput` within our `WorkerForm`, we need to add to the skeleton theme created by `@dojo/cli-create-theme`, this is already exported from `theme.ts`.
+To theme the Dojo 2 `TextInput` within our `WorkerForm`, we need to add to the skeleton `text-input.m.css` theme created by `@dojo/cli-create-theme`, this is already exported from `theme.ts`.

 {% include_codefile 'demo/finished/biz-e-corp/src/themes/dojo/@dojo/widgets/text-input/text-input.m.css' lang:css %}